Federal vs. State Immigration Laws

 Other states have passed laws with similar police directives, including Oklahoma and Utah.
 In addition to enforcement measures, many of the state laws addressing immigration mandate the use of E-Verify to check the employment eligibility of job applicants; require identification for voting purposes and impose restrictions on public benefits, such as food stamps and non-emergency medical care at state clinics.

-Pending legislation in Arizona and Indiana directly challenge the 14th Amendment's provision granting automatic citizenship to those born on U.S. soil.
+Lawmakers in Arizona and Indiana directly challenged the 14th Amendment's provision granting automatic citizenship to those born on U.S. soil, proposing legislation that would do just that.
 Proponents of such laws argue that the amendment's interpretation should be narrowed to exclude children who are born in the U.S. to undocumented immigrants, positioning their controversial bills for eventual review by the U.S. Supreme Court.

 Challenges to State Immigration Laws